jamalbalya/TOR_Auto_Changer_IP/README.md

 3: chmod +x install.py

+4: sudo su

-3: python3 install.py
+5: python3 install.py

-4: internal type ( aut ) anywhere you want as long as you already root
+6: internal type ( aut ) anywhere you want as long as you already root

-5: type time (on second) to change IP
+7: type time (on second) to change IP

-6: type how many times to change your IP (0 to infinite IP change)
+8: type how many times to change your IP (0 to infinite IP change)

-7: go to your browser / pc (sample: firefox) go to settings and scroll down you will see network setting and click settings
+9: go to your browser / pc (sample: firefox) go to settings and scroll down you will see network setting and click settings

-8: change configuration proxy into manual. on SOCKS Host write 127.0.0.1 for port 9050
+10: change configuration proxy into manual. on SOCKS Host write 127.0.0.1 for port 9050